tfoxo/System.Cor3/Source-Utils/Forms-ToolSuite/readme.md

 The project is now compiled targeting NET45.

-The source to this project is here to genrally serve historical/reference purposes, where I migrated it up here to
+The source to this project is here to genrally serve historical/reference purposes, where I migrated it up here meditating on

+* updating the Template Viewer concept
+* I would like to generate a resource file (resx) so that templates are embedded in the application.

+## Template Viewer Utility

+The only useful utility provided here is the “Template Viewer”, which is one of a few pages availible in the application.

+The template editor utility is a 'special' template system that I've used for a web-project, or more importantly for designing a web-project.

 ### MEF Binary Source